jimmylim0823/IMC-Prosperity-2/README.md

 1. We could enter our arbitrage position with `arbitrage_exchange_enter` which takes orders from exchange that provide direct arbitrage opportunity.
 The opportunity is scarace, and the risk is change in price for 1 timestamp before converting to seashelss in OTC.
 Thus we would only enter with arbitrage edge over `self.min_edge`.
 1. We also made market with arbitrage-free pricing using OTC price + transaction cost and added some `self.mm_edge` for magin.
 1. Finally, exit all open position at OTC to lock in our margin using `arbitrage_otc_exit`.
 - This was all possible due to strong negative import tariff (subsidy), and all of our trade were executed in short direction.
 Our infinite liquidity in OTC solved the issue with inventory stacking up in one direction, and we were able to make huge profit in Round 2.
 Unfortunately, this alpha disappeared from Round 3 as import subsidy dropped, and it was impossible to undercut other orders with arbitrage-free pricing.
 Our team and many other team only relying on arbitrage had huge negative impact on cumulative overall PnL since this point, and we failed to find alpha using humidity/sunlight until the end of competition.

-** Manual Trading Challenge**
+**Manual Trading Challege**
 Round 2 was about triangular arbitrage given the transition rate matrix.
 We used brute-force algorithm considering small size of the matrix.

 ### Round 3: Basket Arbitrage Trading